tringoli/AR-VR-for-IL-2-Sturmovik-1946/GUIDE-LIN-EN.md

    * Open VDO.Ninja on your smartphone.
 Start a room and create a link for OBS
    * Create a scene in OBS, select the "Browser" option.
 Paste the link from VDO.Ninja into the scene settings.
    * Specify the correct camera resolution *(this can also be found in VDO.Ninja)*
-3. Open OpenTrack.
-Select your camera in the input settings
+3. Open OpenTrack with the plugin installed.
+Select NeuralNet as the output interface.
+Go to the output settings, select the camera, and calibrate
 4. Launch IL-2.
 If successful, the in-game camera will follow your head

 5. Enjoy!